sabirhusseinbalal/python-media-processing/14_media_compression_analyzer/README.md

 # Media Compression Analyzer

 ## Description
-This project analyzes image compression by comparing original and compressed file sizes.
+This project analyzes image compression by reducing file size and comparing before/after results using Python.

 It helps understand how compression affects image quality and file size in real-world media processing.